o3de/o3de.org/content/docs/learning-guide/tutorials/custom-tools/shape-example-py.md

 toc: true
 ---

-In this tutorial, you'll create a custom tool, **Shape Example**, in Python that extends **Open 3D Engine (O3DE) Editor** .
+In this tutorial, you'll create a custom tool, **Shape Example**, written in Python that extends **Open 3D Engine (O3DE) Editor** .
 The Shape Example tool allows you to create entities with a Shape component and configure their component properties.
 You'll learn how to use the `PythonToolGem` template and practice Python development with O3DE's Tools UI API and other O3DE APIs.

 This tutorial is based off of the **PyShapeExample** Gem in [`o3de/sample-code-gems` repository](https://github.com/o3de/sample-code-gems/tree/main/py_gems/PyShapeExample).
 You can reference the PyShapeExample Gem sample as you follow along this tutorial.